rosen-bridge/operation/docs/watcher/deploy-docker.md

 > Note: Use block absolute slot

-> Note: Fill this part using the 10 latest blocks.
+> Note: Fill with a recent block height (e.g. 10 blocks before).
 You can find Cardano latest blocks [here](https://cardanoscan.io/blocks).

+> Note: Once watcher started scanning from the initial block, changing this config wont affect the watcher behavior.
+In case you need to restart the watcher from an earlier block consider removing volumes and updating both Ergo and Cardano initial heights.

 Finally, an example Cardano watcher `local.yaml` file would look like: